AlexiaJM/Deep-learning-with-cats/README.md

 **Objectives (so far)**
 * Generate images of cats using various types of Generative Adversarial Networks (GAN)
-  * Preprocess cat images as per original paper https://www.microsoft.com/en-us/research/wp-content/uploads/2008/10/ECCV_CAT_PROC.pdf so we get aligned cat faces for much better GAN convergence (*Priority to be done)
+  * Preprocess cat images so we get aligned cat faces for much better GAN convergence (Done)
   * use DCGAN (In Progress)
     * Basic implementation (Done)
     * Keeping log for TensorBoard (Done)